Transient 2D IR spectroscopy and multiscale simulations reveal vibrational couplings in the Cyanobacteriochrome Slr1393-g3: Results and Discussion

 The 2D~IR spectra of Slr-g3 in the Pr and the Pg states are indistinguishable as well in the representation of Fig~\ref{2DIR}D and E. All peaks in a 2D~IR spectrum appear as pairs with a negative (blue) lobe at higher probe frequencies and a positive (red) lobe at lower probe frequencies.
 Due to the quadratic dependence of the 2D~IR signal on the absorption cross section and the resulting increase in spectral resolving power, two peaks at 1628~cm$^{-1}$ and 1645~cm$^{-1}$ can be distinguished on the diagonal that only appear as slight asymmetry in the 1D~IR absorption spectra.
 These main amide I peaks are tentatively assigned to contributions of $\alpha$-helical and $\beta$-sheet structures of the protein, respectively.\cite{Barth2007}

-Similar to the difference 1D~IR spectrum, a ``Pr-minus-Pg'' difference 2D~IR spectrum was calculated, which bears information about light-induced structural changes (Fig. \ref{2DIR}F).
+Similar to the difference 1D~IR spectrum, a ``Pr-minus-Pg'' difference 2D~IR spectrum was calculated, which bears information about light-induced structural changes (Fig.~\ref{2DIR}F).
+The difference 2D~IR spectrum is about 10 times smaller than the 2D~IR spectra of Slr-g3 in the Pr and the Pg states (Fig. \ref{2DIR}D, E), and is significantly richer, with many distinct diagonal and cross peaks.
 All features in the difference 1D~IR spectrum have counterparts on the diagonal of the difference 2D~IR spectrum that correspond to the change in IR absorbance at the respective frequencies caused by the photoconversion of the protein.
 However, each diagonal peak consist of two contributions, one on the diagonal corresponding to the 0-1-transition of the corresponding vibrational mode and a second one below the diagonal with opposite sign due to the anharmonically shifted 1-2-transition (excited state absorption).\cite{hamm11} Depending on the signs of the various bands in the difference 1D~IR spectrum, the signs of the diagonal peaks vary.

 In addition, cross peaks are observed in the difference 2D~IR spectrum, labelled \textbf{III}, \textbf{IV} and \textbf{V} in Fig. \ref{2DIR}F. The signs of all these cross peaks indicate they originate from Pr.
 In order to verify these cross peaks despite their small size (they are more than a factor 100 smaller than the 2D-IR spectra of Pg and Pr), the sample was converted back and forth between both states multiple times, and the inverted ``Pg-minus-Pr'' difference spectrum was also calculated.
 The reversibility and relative size of the cross-peaks can best be judged in vertical cuts at $\omega_{pump}$ at their maxima shown in Fig.~\ref{Raman}.
 Here, the solid magenta and orange lines represent cuts through the ``Pr-minus-Pg'' spectrum while dashed lines correspond to an independently measured, reversed ``Pr-minus-Pg'' experiment.